 A well-planned and executed fire drill will confirm understanding of the training and provide helpful information for future training.
 The responsible person should determine the possible objectives of the drill such as to:

-- identify any weaknesses in the evacuation strategy; - test the procedure following any recent alteration or changes to working practices; - familiarise new members of staff with procedures; and - test the arrangements for disabled people and young persons on work experience.
+- identify any weaknesses in the evacuation strategy; - test the procedure following any recent alteration or changes to working practices; - familiarise new members of staff with procedures; and - test the arrangements for disabled people.

 Who should take part?